simonsejse/OverleafCopyAndPaste/README.md

 ### 👨‍💻 How can I contribute?
 Contributing to OverleafCopyAndPaste is straightforward and appreciated!
 Here's how you can do it:

-1. **Fork and Clone the repository**: Click on the 'Fork' button at the top right corner of this page and clone your forked repository to your local machine.
+1. **Fork and Clone the Repository**: Click on the 'Fork' button at the top right corner of this page and clone your forked repository to your local machine.

 2. **Install Dependencies**: After cloning the project, navigate into the project's root directory and run `npm install`.
 This command installs all the dependencies required for the project as specified in the package.json file.